 This type of authentication method can be used for highly-privileged admin and executive accounts.
 No data can be theft with this kind of phishing-resistant MFA.

 Note: FIDO2 security keys are now compatible with Microsoft Entra ID federated apps on iOS and macOS web browsers.
-But unfortunately, support for FIDO2 on Android is not available currently.
-Let’s hope & wait!
+Since January 2024, MS Entra supports passkeys to be stored on computers or mobile devices.

 Custom Multi-Factor Authentication: